makukha/bigdata19.case01/README.md

     1. Fork this project to your account on GitHub.
     1. Clone your fork.
     1. Open Terminal or Windows PowerShell and `cd` to project directory.
-    1. Initialize project (run `fab init` in Terminal or Windows PowerShell)
+    1. Initialize project (run `invoke init` in Terminal or Windows PowerShell)

 1. Google Cloud Platform setup:
     1. [Register free Google Cloud Platform account](https://cloud.google.com/free).